shakes76/PatternAnalysis-2023/recognition/46684033-Siamese network/README.md

 As the test set is patient-level specific, i.e. there are 20 images from each patient in the test set, it is possible to make a prediction based on the average classification result on all images from a patient.

 Another potential improvement is to prepare validation set with code.
-This will eliminate any risk of train-test contamination.
+This should eliminate any risk of train-test contamination.

 ## Requirement